-Too often, we treat addiction to opioids as a moral failing.
-In reality, opioid-use disorder is an illness that is treatable.
-The Wolf Administration is increasing access to treatment through the Medicaid expansion and the creation of Centers of Excellence and Medication-Assisted Treatment Programs.
+Opioid-use disorder is an illness that is treatable.
+The Commonwealth of Pennsylvania is increasing access to treatment through the Medicaid expansion and the creation of Centers of Excellence and Medication-Assisted Treatment Programs.

-This map shows the locations of Pennsylvania’s licensed treatment facilities, Centers of Excellence locations, and PacMAT locations where individuals can access treatment for opioid use disorder.
+Pennsylvania’s licensed treatment facilities, Centers of Excellence locations, and PacMAT are locations where individuals can access treatment for opioid use disorder.
 If you need assistance in finding a treatment facility or funding for addiction treatment, please call 1-800-662-HELP (4357).

-Pennsylvania Coordinated Medication Assisted Treatment (PacMAT; shown in red) is a hub-and-spoke network of health care providers who facilitate access to medication assisted treatment (MAT).
+Pennsylvania Coordinated Medication-Assisted Treatment (PacMAT) is a hub-and-spoke network of healthcare providers that facilitates access to medication assisted treatment.
 The hub is a centralized team of specialists that provides support and other services to the spokes, which are defined as primary care providers who provide treatment to patients in the community.
 Programs include Lehigh Valley Health Network, Penn Medicine Lancaster General Health, Penn State College of Medicine, Temple Health, Tower Health, UPMC Pinnacle, Wellspan Health, and the Wright Center,

 Single County Authorities